The Witman Boys

-The Witman Boys (Witman fiúk) is a 1997 Hungarian drama film directed by János Szász.
+The Witman Boys (Witman fiúk) is a 1997 Hungarian drama film co-written and directed by János Szász.
 It was screened in the Un Certain Regard section at the 1997 Cannes Film Festival.
 At the 20th Moscow International Film Festival the film won the FIPRESCI Prize and Szász won the Silver St. George for Best Director.
 The film was selected as the Hungarian entry for the Best Foreign Language Film at the 70th Academy Awards, but was not accepted as a nominee.